Dot gov

 Customer Service: 800-862-1013

 Diagnosis of dengue can be complicated by the fact that Zika and chikungunya viruses are transmitted by the same mosquitoes, have overlapping geographical ranges, and have similar clinical presentations.
 Diagnosis of dengue can be challenging since many of the signs and symptoms can be similar to other viral infections.
-Additionally, dengue IgM antibodies can cross-react with related viruses, such as Zika virus and West Nile virus, requiring confirmatory laboratory testing and/or convalescent specimen collection.
+Additionally, dengue IgM antibodies can cross-react with related viruses, such as Zika virus and West Nile virus, requiring confirmatory laboratory testing or convalescent specimen collection.
 A patient’s clinical signs and symptoms and risk activities can help to inform a preliminary diagnosis prior to laboratory confirmation.

-There is currently no treatment or vaccine for dengue.
+There is currently no specific antiviral treatment for dengue.
 Over-the-counter pain relievers, such as Tylenol, may be given to relieve the symptoms.
-Patients should not take aspirin or ibuprofen, as they can increase the risk of bleeding.
-In severe cases, patients may need to be hospitalized to receive supportive treatment.
+Patients should be advised to stay well hydrated and avoid aspirin (acetylsalicylic acid), aspirin-containing drugs, or other nonsteroidal anti-inflammatory drugs (such as ibuprofen), as they can increase the risk of bleeding.

 Questions about illnesses spread by mosquitoes?
-Contact us!

-Last revised June 15, 2022
+Last revised June 26, 2024